PavelLaptev/community-group/CONTRIBUTING.md

 ---

-If you are not the sole contributor to a contribution (pull request), please identify all contributors in the pull request comment.
+If you are not the sole contributor to a contribution (pull request), please identify all contributors in the pull requestsdfsdf comment.

 To add a contributor (other than yourself, that's automatic), mark them one per line as follows: